benbourgon/gitHubTemplateHowTo/howToCreateTemplate.md

 6. Enter "git init" into your command line.
 7. Enter "git pull [yourNewProjectRepoURL.git]"
 8. Enter "git remote add origin main [yourNewProjectRepoURL.git]"
-9. Enter "git branch -M main"
+9. (Optional) Enter "git branch -M main"
 10. (Optional) Make any changes to your files, stage and commit.
 12. Enter "git push -u origin main"
 13. Your new project is now ready to go!